West Gate Freeway: Future tolls

-When West Gate Tunnel opens to traffic in 2024, heavy commercial vehicles will be tolled on the section of the West Gate Freeway between Millers Road and Hyde Street.
+When West Gate Tunnel opens to traffic in 2025, heavy commercial vehicles will be tolled on the section of the West Gate Freeway between Millers Road and Hyde Street.
 These tolls also automatically cover the use of West Gate Tunnel and its connector roads to the city, or the new Hyde Street on and off-road ramps, without incurring additional tolls.
 The freeway tolls will still be charged to heavy vehicles not using tunnel or Hyde Street ramps, such as entering or exiting at Williamstown Road or using the West Gate Bridge.

 Other vehicles will not be tolled on the West Gate Freeway unless accessing the West Gate Tunnel or Hyde Street ramps.

-The proposed toll prices shown in the table below are 2022 prices.